a-meijer/showcase/ShortestPaths/README.md

 ## Source Files
 ### main.py
 main.py is the first script to run.
 It imports the other files, initializes the datastructures, and runs tests to visualize the results on the terminal.
-The current test involves running the step and expand functions in in_backtracking_tre.py, and then displaying the solution.
+The current test involves running the step and expand functions in in_backtracking_tre.py, and displaying the resulting solution.
 To run the project, navigate to this directory and use the command, "python main.py."

 ### inc_graphs.py
 inc_graphs.py has functions and classes for implementing an edge-weighted undirected graph.